Quickstart: Deploy a container instance in Azure using Azure PowerShell

 If you choose to install and use the PowerShell locally, this tutorial requires the Azure PowerShell module.
 Run Get-Module -ListAvailable Az

 to find the version.
 If you need to upgrade, see Install Azure PowerShell module.
-If you are running PowerShell locally, you also need to run Connect-AzAccount
+If you run PowerShell locally, you also need to run Connect-AzAccount

 to create a connection with Azure.